Les Deux Alpes ski resort

 On the slopes

-There are 225km (140 miles) of pistes here, but also an impressive amount of off-piste skiing and a terrain park to enjoy.
+Les Deux Alpes has terrain for all abilities, apart from the 200km (125 miles) of groomed piste there's also an impressive amount of off-piste skiing and a terrain park to enjoy.

 Away from the resort, La Grave, Alpe d'Huez, Serre Chevalier and the 400km (250 miles) of the Milky Way lift pass – which extends from Montgenèvre in France to the 2006 Winter Olympic resorts of Sestriere and Sauze d'Oulx over the border in Italy – are all included on the same lift pass.